Non-hyperbolicity of holomorphic symplectic varieties: Non-hyperbolicity of holomorphic symplectic varieties

 The proof of this theorem will occupy the rest of the section.
 The main geometric ingredient for the proof of Theorem~\ref{theorem main} is the following result.

-\begin{theorem} Let $X$ be a projective primitive symplectic variety with $b_2(X)\geq 5$ and let $L$ be a nontrivial movable line bundle on $X$ with $q_X(L)=0$.
-If $X$ satisfies the rational SYZ conjecture, then $d_{Z}\equiv 0$ for every compact variety $Z$ birational to $X$. \end{theorem} \begin{proof} We denote by $f:X\ratl B$ the rational Lagrangian fibration induced by $L$.
+\begin{theorem} Let $X$ be a projective primitive symplectic variety with $b_2(X)\geq 5$, and let $L\in \Movbar(X)$ be a non-trivial line bundle on $X$ with $q_X(L)=0$.
+If\, $X$ satisfies the rational SYZ conjecture, then $d_{Z}\equiv 0$ for every compact variety $Z$ birational to $X$. \end{theorem} \begin{proof} We denote by $f\colon X\ratl B$ the rational Lagrangian fibration induced by $L$.
 The class $[L]\in \Pic(X)$ is isotropic, so taking a rational plane containing it and passing through the interior of the positive cone, one finds a non-proportional isotropic class $[L']\in \Pic(X)$ whose sign we choose in such a way that $[L']$ lies on the boundary of the positive cone.
 Note that $X$ has Picard rank at least $2$.

-We make a case distinction, depending on whether $L'$ is movable.
-If this is the case, $L'$ gives rise to a rational Lagrangian fibration \mbox{$f':X \ratl B'$}.
-As the classes of $L$ and $L'$ are not proportional, the maps $f$ and $f'$ are distinct rational maps.
+We make a case distinction, depending on whether $L'\in \Movbar(X)$.
+If this is the case, $L'$ gives rise to a rational Lagrangian fibration \mbox{$f'\colon X \ratl B'$}.
+As the classes of $L$ and~$L'$ are not proportional, the maps $f$ and~$f'$ are distinct rational maps.
 Hence, $X$ is covered by families $\gothF, \gothF'$ of cycles such that the generic member of either family is birational to an abelian variety by Theorem~\ref{theorem matsushita} and Lemma~\ref{lemma lmp}.
 Moreover, these families are distinct.
-So if we consider the family $\gothF \cup \gothF'$ of analytic cycles, we obtain an almost holomorphic map $g:X \ratl S$ by Campana's Theorem~\ref{theorem campana}.
-Clearly, the fibers of $g$ have dimension $>\dim X/2$.
+So if we consider the family $\gothF \cup \gothF'$ of analytic cycles, we obtain an almost holomorphic map $g\colon X \ratl S$ by Campana's Theorem~\ref{theorem campana}.
+Clearly, the fibers of $g$ have dimension strictly greater than $\dim X/2$.
 Hence, by Theorem~\ref{theorem almost holomorphic matsushita}, the base $S$ must be a point.
 In particular, $X$ is chain connected by cycles in $\gothF \cup \gothF'$.
-Since $d_X\vert_F$ for every $F \in \gothF \cup \gothF'$, the claim follows.
+Since $d_X\vert_F\equiv 0$ for every $F \in \gothF \cup \gothF'$, the claim follows.

-It remains to treat the case where $L'$ is not movable.
-We will argue by induction on the Picard rank of $X$.
-For the inductive argument, we need $X$ to be $\Q$-factorial which we may assume replacing it by a $\Q$-factorialization, see \cite[Corollary~~1.4.3]{BCHM10}.
+It remains to treat the case where $L'\notin \Movbar(X)$.
+We will argue by induction on the Picard rank of~$X$.
+For the inductive argument, we need $X$ to be $\Q$-factorial, which we may assume by replacing it by a $\Q$-factorialization; see \cite[Corollary~~1.4.3]{BCHM10}.
 This may increase the Picard number once, but during the inductive process, we will always remain $\Q$-factorial.